Australia national rugby union team: Notable players

-As of August 2018, the Wallabies have fourteen former players (and two former coaches) in the World Rugby Hall of Fame, which was previously known as the IRB Hall of Fame prior to 2015.
+As of August 2026, the Wallabies have sixteen former players (and two former coaches) in the World Rugby Hall of Fame, which was previously known as the IRB Hall of Fame prior to 2015.

 Australians in the World Rugby Hall of Fame (year of induction in brackets):

 The two World Cup-winning captains, John Eales and Nick Farr-Jones, were among the first Australians to be inducted.
 Eales received this honour in 2007.

 Farr-Jones and another former Wallaby captain, Nick Shehadie, were inducted in 2011.
 Shehadie was honoured not as a player but recognised, together with fellow Australian Rugby administrator Roger Vanderfield, as one of four key figures in the creation of the Rugby World Cup.
 World Cup-winning coaches Bob Dwyer and Rod Macqueen were also inducted in 2011.

 Six former Wallaby greats with combined playing careers spanning almost nine decades – Tom Lawton Snr, John Thornett, Ken Catchpole, Mark Ella, David Campese and George Gregan – were added to the list of Australians in the IRB Hall of Fame in 2013.

 Lawton, a fly-half whose international career spanned from 1920 to 1932, was noted for his ball-handling and kicking skills, and most notably led Australia to their first-ever clean sweep of the Bledisloe Cup series, in 1929.
 Thornett, a forward who played in four different positions for the Wallabies, made his international debut in 1955.
 He earned 35 caps in a 12-year Test career, and captained the Wallabies 15 times.
 During Australia's drawn 1963 Test series against South Africa, in which he served as captain, the Wallabies became the first team in the 20th century to win consecutive Tests over the Springboks.